aws-samples/aws-lambda-serverless-inference/README.md

 * The deployed Lambda functions are configured with your VPC and subnet settings.
 * The Lambda functions mount the EFS file system you specify.
-* Lambda function will load the Python Packages and XGBoost model from EFS to run the code that performs the inference.
+* Upon invocation, the Lambda function will load the Python Packages and XGBoost model from EFS to run the code that performs the inference.

 ## Testing